 Looking for the information on Google about removing Trojans game me several links, one of them was recommending Loaris Trojan Remover.

-To be honest, I never heard of this program, but the research of the application on some forums finally convinced me to give it a try.
+To be honest, I had never heard of this program, but the research of the application on some forums finally convinced me to give it a try.

 So, I downloaded Loaris Trojan Remover and installed the program: